What Does a Remote Construction Document Controller Do?

 The AGC has documented that documentation overhead accounts for 20-30% of total project administrative labor on commercial construction projects.
 ENR's reporting on construction productivity consistently identifies documentation failures - superseded drawings in circulation, untracked RFIs, missing submittal approval records - as contributing factors in construction claims and disputes.
 A full-time document controller prevents those failures.

-Through F5 Hiring Solutions, a managed remote workforce company, U.S. construction firms place full-time document controllers from India (Pune, Rajkot) at $375–$425/week — $19,500–$22,100/year — all-inclusive.
-That compares to $45,000–$65,000/year in U.S. base salary for the same role.
+Through F5 Hiring Solutions, a managed remote workforce company, U.S. construction firms place full-time document controllers from India (Pune, Rajkot) at $375-$425/week - $19,500-$22,100/year - all-inclusive.
+The closest published US comparison is set out below, against a proxy occupation rather than a document-control occupation, because BLS publishes none.

 What Does a Remote Construction Document Controller Do Day-to-Day?